 Best for natural beauty: Crane Beach

-On the southeast of Barbados, you’ll find Crane Beach, a cove that gets endless mentions in top travel magazines – because it’s just so beautiful.
-This spectacular crescent of pink-hued sand is flanked by coconut trees, 80-foot cliffs and crashing Atlantic waves.
+On the southeast of Barbados, you’ll find Crane Beach: a cove that gets endless mentions in top travel magazines.
+This spectacular crescent of pink-hued sand is flanked by coconut trees, 80ft cliffs and crashing Atlantic waves.
 Approach the water with caution, but if you’re into bodyboarding, you’ll be in your element.
-Our Bembe villa is located right by this beach, with use of the prestigious Crane Hotel facilities included.

 Best for getting away from it all: Cattlewash Beach

-Up the coast from Bathsheba, Cattlewash Beach is a biscuit-coloured strip of sand that’s blessed by rugged scenery, fizzing waves and marvellous rocky cliffs such as the ‘sleeping giant’.
-This is a great stop-off point for escaping the crowds – the perfect place for long, meditative walks.
+Up the coast from Bathsheba, Cattlewash Beach is a biscuit-coloured strip of sand that’s flanked by rugged scenery, fizzing waves and marvellous rocky cliffs.
+A great stop-off point for escaping the crowds, it’s also ideal for enjoying some long, meditative walks.

 Best for scuba-diving: Carlisle Bay

 It’s no wonder so many scuba-divers come to Carlisle Bay.
-With enchanting shipwrecks and a bounty of marine life, this beach offers you access to some of the most spectacular diving experiences in the Caribbean.
-Diving groups often stop at Carlisle Bay and you can expect to see everything from seahorses and frog fish to moray eels and manta rays.
-After your dive, head to Cuz’s fish shack in the car park for a Bajan fish cutter – the tastiest fish sarnie on the island.
+With enchanting shipwrecks and a bounty of marine life to explore, this beach provides some of the most spectacular diving experiences in the Caribbean.
+Expect to see everything from seahorses and frog fish to moray eels and manta rays.
+Then, after your dive, head to Cuz’s Fish Shack for a Bajan fish cutter – the tastiest sarnie on the island.